danielbreves/MusicTheory/README.md

 # MusicTheory
 A music theory library for Swift OS X and iOS apps.

+MusicTheory provides objects to work with musical keys, notes, scales and chords.
+It can be used to generate a scale from a key or note symbol, or a chord from a key and a chord degree for example.
+You can also use it to translate a sequence of notes to a sequence of MIDI values.

 ## Usage: